wie-was/wie-was.github.io/content/post/Blackbird form sheet.md

++++
+author = "R. O."
+title = "Blackbird form sheet" date = "2023-12-31"
+description = ""
+tags = [
+    "music",
+    "transcription",
+    "sheet music"
+]
+# weight = 10
++++

-# Blackbird form sheet
+#

 Song: [The Beatles - Blackbird](https://www.youtube.com/watch?v=Man4Xw8Xypo)

+Here's a fun tutorial to learn this song on guitar: {{< youtube 5TnySn2KqD4 >}}

-Fiddled around with this song on both bass and guitar, and found it hard to remember the form.
-Therefore I made myself a quick sheet to remember it.
+I fiddled around with this song on both bass and guitar, and found it hard to remember the form.
+Therefore I made myself a quick sheet to remember it:

-Ah, there's a fun tutorial to learn this song on guitar: https://www.youtube.com/watch?v=5TnySn2KqD4

 | Music                                                                             | Lyrics                                                                                                                                                    |
 | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |